 The grade calculator can help you estimate your overall grade based on your component marks.
 The tool deals with three types of grading systems prevalent in the US – it's a letter grade calculator, a grade percentage calculator, and a point grade calculator.

 In the text, you can learn how to use the grading calculator and how to determine an overall grade without it.
-Find out how to calculate weighted grades, how to calculate grade percentage, and more.
+Find out how to calculate weighted grades, how to calculate grade percentages, and more.

 You can use the tool as an unweighted or weighted grade calculator, and set the particular grading scale your teachers use.

-How this grading calculator works?
+How this grading calculator works

 We divided the tool into three parts – a letter grade calculator, a grade percentage calculator, and a point grade calculator.
 You can enter up to 20 marks (new fields will appear once you fill in the last row displayed).